History Essay Guide

 Quotations and Paraphrases

 When using evidence, balance quotations and paraphrases.
-Use quotations for phrasing you can’t rephrase without losing meaning.
+Use quotations for phrasing you cannot rephrase without losing meaning.
 Paraphrase when you need to condense ideas and fit them into your narrative.
 Both require proper attribution to the source.

 Citation in Historical Writing